turicas/plotter/README.markdown

 <img src="http://www.justen.eng.br/projects/plotter/img/data.png">

 > For more example please see file `test_plotter.py`.
-If do you run it, a
+If you run it, a
 > directory called `test_results` will be created with the plots.